 Family drama

-Christmas, Easter, anniversaries.
+Politics, Christmas, Easter, Weddings, Anniversaries.
 All good until it’s evil.
-The evil is called family drama.
-Right now many are gathered for the end of the year festivities.
-For all people’s good intentions, drama happens at the Christmas table, and occasionally I get booked to read the cards for this question: ‘how do I exact justice in the drama that just happened, without compromising the general family relations?’
+The evil that’s called family drama.
+After the recent political circus, many will now gather for the end of the year festivities.
+For all people’s good intentions, drama happens at the Christmas table, and occasionally I get booked to read the cards for this question:

 I liked the cards I got for one such instance: the Hermit, the Popess, and Death from Baka Tarot above.